Web3-Pi/docs/docs/use-cases/solo-staking.md

 !!! warning

-    Remember to keep your secure **offline** backup of these files and the password safe!
+    This step permanently deletes the copied keystore files from the Pi's home directory. **Only do this after confirming successful import AND verifying your offline backups.** Your offline backup is crucial for recovery.

 ## 8. Start Services and Verify Operation

 ### Restart Services

-Restart Nimbus to load the new configuration (including the imported keys and fee recipient):
+Restart Nimbus to load the new configuration and recognize the imported keys:

 ```bash
 sudo systemctl restart w3p_nimbus-beacon